 Their study found that when installed in their most common configurations, FlowGuard Gold CPVC actually installs about 15% faster than PEX.

 The study also found that one of the biggest time saving claims of a PEX system – less fittings – was limited by the fact that PEX fittings took 2-3 times longer to assemble than the comparable CPVC fittings.

 A similar result was uncovered by another PEX manufacturer, SharkBite when they sought to compare their push-fittings to various other methods, including Solvent Welding and Crimp PEX.
 They found that a CPVC joint could be assembled in 28 seconds while a PEX crimp joint took 49 seconds to assemble.
 In a separate video comparison, SharkBite found that PEX Expansion joints took about 1 minute 32 seconds to assemble vs. 49 seconds for PEX crimp.

 We’ve looked at material costs and we’ve looked at installation speed and in both cases, you need only look to the PEX manufacturers to tell you that FlowGuard Gold CPVC is the lower cost, faster solution for plumbers.

-These results aren’t at all unusual, when Lubrizol contacted a professional plumbing estimator who analyzed a variety of different building types and plumbing configurations and found that FlowGuard Gold CPVC consistently demonstrated lower total installed costs than PEX.
+These results aren’t at all unusual.
+Lubrizol contacted a professional plumbing estimator who analyzed a variety of different building types and plumbing configurations and found that FlowGuard Gold CPVC consistently demonstrated lower total installation costs than PEX.

-When add up the evidence it becomes clear that all you have to do is ask our competition and – if they’re being honest with you – they’ll tell you that FlowGuard Gold CPVC offers contractors the lowest material costs and a fast, easy installation that can save you thousands of dollars.
+When adding up the evidence, it becomes clear that all you have to do is ask our competition and – if they’re being honest with you – they’ll tell you that FlowGuard Gold CPVC offers contractors the lowest material costs and a fast, easy installation that can save you thousands of dollars.